 There are two types of games - those with strict time controls, and those with non-strict time controls.

-Games with strict time controls are dropout,
+Games with strict time controls

-games.
-In these games, once a player's clock runs down to zero, the game is automatically forfeited by the player who exceeded the time.
+in dropout, team, pyramid and mini-tournament games, once a player's clock runs down to zero, the game is automatically forfeited by the player who exceeded the time.
 Those timeouts are currently enforced at 24 hour intervals (about 2 AM-3 AM GMT), however once you time out in a strict game, it is not possible to move during the few hours between timing out and the game being terminated (note also that all timed out games are closed before rating recalculation starts).

 If White has not made his sixth move, the game is not rated (the winner still gets full point in tournament table or league match, but the game does not cause rating change).